codesrivastavalab/Membrane-Nanodomain-Registeration/Lipid Domain Registration/README.md

   2.048000 0.060000 0.005000 8.000000 8.000000 8.000000 4.000000 4.000000 4.000000 4
   The program also outputs a file "Regstate.txt" in which each row contains the parameters of a point from the parameter space, followed by the average D_KL of that point, followed by an integer from 2-6.
   2 indicates anti-registration, 3 indicates partial anti-registration, 4 indicates an unregistered system, 5 indicates partial registration, and 6 indicates registration.

   These plain text files can then be used for plotting parameter space plots or any other analysis as required.

 3. Plotting programs in python

+  The programs "Domain Registration Parameter Plots.py" and "Phase Separation Parameter Plots.py" require the "Regstate.txt" and "PSstate.txt" files respectively in the working directory to function.
+  The "Domain Registration Parameter Plots.py" program outputs three plots:
+    i.
+A combined plot with three bar graphs, one each for registration state populations vs values of V_AA, V_BB, and V_AB. ii.
+A combined plot with three bar graphs, one each for varying parameter space point populations vs values of V'_AA, V'_BB, and V'_AB. iii.
+A plot of varying parameter space point populations vs values of V'_S The "Phase Separation Parameter Plots.py" program outputs similar plots for phase separation state populations.

-  Finally, "Domain Registration Full Plots.py" and "Phase Separation Full Plots.py" are python programs used to generate the parameter space plots.
-The outer axes as seen in our manuscript were added in manually with Photoshop.
+  Finally, "Domain Registration Full Plots.py" and "Phase Separation Full Plots.py" are python programs used to generate the full parameter space plots.
+The outer axes, as seen in our manuscript's supplementary material, were added in manually with Photoshop.
   Running these programs correctly requires the files "Regstate.txt" and "PSstate.txt" respectively in the working directory.

-  The python program ".py" creates the visualizations of configurations from the config files.
+  The python program "Config Visualization.py" creates the visualizations of configurations from the config files.
 To run this program, the config file must be in the working directory without any modifications.
 Multiple configuration files can be visualized in one go.
 For this, the file names must be typed in correctly in the input array in the program.